 The problem with most dental restorations is that they do not stop bone deterioration.
 With time, the alveolar bone will get reabsorbed in the body and cause the jaw to shrink.
 This not only affects the structure but will cause the teeth to weaken.

-For the dental implant in Toronto, ON, to be successful, you need to have sufficient bone support.
+For the dental implant in Downtown Toronto, to be successful, you need to have sufficient bone support.
 The bone and implant need to integrate to stop the deterioration of the bone, otherwise, the implants will come loose.
 Also, if they do not attach properly, the body may reject the implant and cause the treatment to fail.

 The osseointegration occurs during the healing period.
 How long it takes for the bone tissue to fuse to the implant will depend on your body’s ability to react to the metal screws.
 However, on average, it can take between four to six months for the new bone to grow and be ready for an implant.

-The decision of the dentist in Toronto, ON to do a bone graft will depend on the level of your bone support.
+The decision of the dentist in Downtown Toronto, ON to do a bone graft will depend on the level of your bone support.
 The implants need sufficient bone density.
 If you lack the required percentage, then bone grafting may be done.